braddevelop/hellfred/README.md

 - [Tutorial: A basic setup](#tutorial-a-basic-setup)

 ## What the hell is Hellfred?
-Hellfred is a collection of 3 mini-apps built on top of Hammerspoon so you can automate tasks, boost productivity and eliminate time-suck.
+Hellfred is a collection of 3 mini-apps built on top of Hammerspoon so you can automate tasks, boost productivity and eliminate time-suck by programming shortcuts into your daily workflows.

 > It's a way to map repetitive time consuming tasks to key sequences, commands or searchable texts.